SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 submitted papers and a description of the evaluation procedure to the PC members.

+The PCC should identify another PC member (a “COI-PCC”) to handle papers for which the Chair is in conflict.

 PC Meeting
 ----------

 <!-- (BCP) This applies only to physical PC meetings, which are no longer universal -->

+Some Major SIGPLAN conferences have in-person PC meetings; others have moved to virtual meetings.
+The following guidelines apply mainly to in-person meetings.

 Before the PC meeting,
 decide on any policies that should be in effect, such as: